dammmie-beep/Predict-Bike-Sharing-Demand-with-AutoGluon/README.md

 ### Hyperparameter Tuning Analysis
 - **Hyperparameter Impact:** The report contains a detailed table outlining the different hyperparameters used in each model iteration along with the corresponding Kaggle scores.
 It also includes an explanation of why certain hyperparameter changes led to improved or diminished performance, providing insights into the model's behavior.

----

-This README gives an overview of the project’s workflow, from feature engineering to model evaluation, and explains the key steps that led to the final results.
-You can expand on this with more specifics from your project, especially the exact features you engineered and the hyperparameters you tuned.